|Insertion||Medial condyle of the tibia|

 The semimembranosus muscle is a key muscle of the hamstring muscle group.
 This muscle is located in the posterior and medial aspects of the thigh.
 Among the three hamstring muscles (semimembranosus, biceps femoris, and semitendinosus) the semimembranosus muscle is the most medial.
 It primarily lies beneath the semitendinosus muscle and exhibits a flatter and wider shape in comparison .

 The semimembranosus muscle originates from the ischial tuberosity, similar to the semitendinosus muscle, and both muscles share relatively close insertion points.
 These two muscles are located on the medial side of the thigh, while the biceps femoris muscle is situated on the lateral side.
-This positioning allows the semimembranosus to work in alongside the other hamstring muscles during movements of the lower limb .
+This positioning allows the semimembranosus to work alongside the other hamstring muscles during movements of the lower limb .

 Origin & Insertion